XYavecasdf/XYavecasdf.github.io/reading-list.md

 ## Reading List

-This is a live-updated reading list for books, papers, articles, and other materials I am reading or planning to read.
+This is a live-updated reading list for books of different kinds that I am reading or planning to read.

-### Currently Reading

-- To be updated.

-### Planned

-- To be updated.

-### Finished

-- To be updated.
+(Starting from 2026 May)